Can't remove "Project" column on custom query

 Doesn't seem to occur anymore, tested on current trunk and on 1.2.0-stable.
 I presume it's fixed because now filters, sort options and columns are kept in the URL.
 Anyway I completed the tests in r6099 to be sure it doesn't happen again.
 Thanks for reporting (and confirming).

-#8 Updated by Etienne Massip about 7 years ago
+#8 Updated by Etienne Massip over 7 years ago

 Still not ran the test (will do !) but find the bug at source:trunk/app/models/query.rb#L347 :

 The test is incomplete for